crashoverride777/swifty-receipt-validator/README.md

 ### Validate subscriptions

-- To validate your subscriptions (e.g on app launch), call `func validateSubscription(...` with your shared secret.
+- To validate your subscriptions (e.g on app launch), create a validationRequest object  `let validationRequest = SRVSubscriptionValidationRequest(...)` and  `func validate(validationRequest)`.
 This will search for all subscription receipts and check if there is at least 1 thats not expired.

 ```swift
 let validationRequest = SRVSubscriptionValidationRequest(